MystenLabs/walrus/docs/devnet-public/overview.md

   the correct sliver for its shards for this blob ID.
 - After PoA if a correct storage node cannot recover a sliver, it can produce an inconsistency proof for the blob ID.
-- If a blobID is stored by a correct user, an inconsistently proof cannot be derived for it.
+- If a blob ID is stored by a correct user, an inconsistently proof cannot be derived for it.
 - A read by a correct user for a blob ID for which an inconsistency proof may exist returns None.

 Note that there is no delete operation and a blob ID past PoA will be available for the full